 With the reinstatement of school counselors in the Iowa Code with the adoption of administrative rules in July of 2007, Iowa school counselors are required to demonstrate their school district has an articulated, K-12 comprehensive school counseling program.
 The following training materials will provide both background information on the Department's comprehensive site visit process and examples of school counseling artifacts that meet requirements.

-Professional School Counseling Standards & Competencies
+Professional School Counselor Standards & Competencies

-School Counselor Skills
+Professional School Counselor Skills

 Challenging the Myths: Rethinking the Role of School Counselors - This document was created by Education Trust’s National Organization for Transforming School Counseling and challenges school counselors to transform their school counseling programs to ensure equitable access and opportunities for all students.